New York Court Records

 - Failure to yield right-of-way

-- Disobeying traffic control signal
+- Disobeying a traffic control signal

 - Railroad crossing

-- Improper use of cell phone
+- Improper use of a cell phone

-Can infractions be expunged from a New York Criminal Court Record?
+Can Infractions Be Expunged From A New York Criminal Court Record?